 Abstract: This study examines the effects of community-level electrification on women’s social autonomy in India using panel household survey, administrative and satellite data spanning over two decades.
 Using flexible difference-in-difference estimators, we find that higher community-level electricity hours improve women’s autonomy captured via reduced incidence of sexual violence against women, improved mobility, fertility choices, and access to health care.
 Results are robust to use of night-time luminosity as an alternative indicator for community electrification, most recent data on electrification and alternative longitudinal estimation techniques.
 A heterogeneity analysis shows that the effects are stronger in rural areas, where women’s autonomy is more restricted.
 We identify four main channels of the impact: paid employment, education, exposure to mass media and safety.

-1. Does Financial Inclusion Mitigate Social Exclusion?
-(Link) (Under Review) (with Debayan Pakrashi, Sarani Saha and Ashish Sedai.)
+2. Does Financial Inclusion Mitigate Social Exclusion?
+(Link) (Revise and Resubmit) (with Debayan Pakrashi, Sarani Saha and Ashish Sedai.)

 Abstract: This paper examines the impact of financial inclusion in reducing social exclusion.
 Utilizing a quasi-experimental setup involving a 2005 Reserve Bank of India policy incentivizing bank branch openings in underbanked districts, we employ regression discontinuity design analysis with data from three nationwide surveys and censuses.
 Our findings reveal significant consumption increases and poverty reduction among marginalized castes compared to non-marginalized castes, narrowing caste-based welfare inequality.
 We also observe enhanced social inclusion for marginalized castes.
 Three channels—informal finance, business finance, and the labor market—are found to contribute to the welfare gains of marginalized castes.
 Our results withstand various RD design checks.
 In conclusion, this study underscores the role of inclusive formal banking sector in mitigating deep-rooted social norms like caste-based discrimination within society.